galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 For new replicas, apply step 1-8 to your new machines, and continue from [Create and start Reports tools for new replicas](#create-and-start-reports-tools).

 ### Create and start Reports components
-Now, you have node manager running on adminVM, mspVM1, mspVM2, and admin server up in adminVM.
+Now, you have node manager running on adminVM, mspVM1, mspVM2, and Admin Server up in adminVM.
 To successfully start Reports server, you must create and start the Reports components.

 Let's create the ReportsToolsComponent using WLST.